Maymoona12/Final-Project/README.md

 ## Project Overview

-The Travel App allows users to plan trips by providing weather information and images for the destination.
+The Travel App allows users to plan Journey by providing weather information and images for the destination.
 The app integrates with multiple APIs like Geonames, Weatherbit, and Pixabay to deliver a rich user experience.

 ## Features

 - Search for weather data based on location and date.
 - Display the Remianing days.
+- Check Input Validity .
 - Fetch images of the destination using Pixabay API.
 - Responsive design for use on both desktop and mobile devices.